Democratic Leadership: Key Characteristics and Benefits

 Inefficiency

-Democratic leadership can sometimes lead to inefficient decision-making, as it often takes longer to come to a consensus than it would if one person were in charge.
+Democratic leadership can sometimes lead to inefficient decision-making, as it often takes longer to reach a consensus than it would if one person were in charge.
 This can be frustrating for group members who want or need quick decisions to be made.

 Lack of Direction